 Known as the Royal Dog of Madagascar, the Coton de Tulear (pronounced Cu-toe de Too-lay-are) dates back several centuries.
 Sharing ancestors with the Maltese, and Bichon Frise, this happy-go-lucky pup historically served as a royal pet.
 Sociable and smart, the Coton often behaves like a little, furry clown.
 Their bouncy antics, and tireless energy are endearing, but owners must be careful not to fall completely under their Coton's spell—this fun-loving breed will take advantage of a lenient master.

-Here are 16 ways dogs are smarter than you think.
+Here are all the ways dogs are smarter than you think.

 Hailing from China, the Tibetan Mastiff is an ancient breed.
 An extremely protective, intelligent, and independent dog, he prefers to make his own decisions, and is not easily trained.
 Walking off-leash, obeying commands, and trusting strangers are challenges with this majestic canine.
 The Tibetan can be a wonderful pet under the supervision of a knowledgeable, and dedicated owner.

 Find out why your dog freaks out during thunderstorms.